creatingrealitysubmissions/3d-holo-colab/README.md

 # 3d-holo-colab
-IDEAS, COLLABIRATION, PEOPLE
+Grab a Pixel
-a collaboration tool for designing things for physical spaces
+a tool for designing the future of personal transportation spaces

 Team Members:

 Kyle Chadwick

 Albert Soto

 Edgar Reyes

+Developed for Hololens in Unity, leveraging the MRTK